27 Mind Blowing Esports Stats (2022)

 China is by far the largest Esports market in the world (PocketGamer.biz)

-The Chinese Esports market is worth an estimated $360.1 million - over $100 million more than the next largest regional Esports market.
+The Chinese Esports market is worth an estimated $360.1 million - $100 million higher than the next largest regional Esports market.

 The US Esports market is worth an estimated $243 million.
 And is currently the second-largest Esports regional market.